HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

 Using the extensions we can represent the SoA as a Graph - this is key to being able to provide decision support in a prospective manner for a user utilising a healthcare system to manage the execution of a clinical trial.
 There are analogues to the implementation of Timelines in the CDISC [Unified Study Design Model (USDM)](https://www.cdisc.org/ddf); so transformations between representations of Study Designs should be mappable between the standards.

 The complexity of the FHIR study plan will be concordant with the complexity of the study design.
-The bias should always be towards implementation; working through an a
+The bias should always be towards implementation.